Roll20/help.roll20.net/_posts/2012-09-05-dice-rolling-reference.md

 ## Combining Roll Types

 You can also combine most of the above roll types together.
 An advanced example might be to roll 4 d6's, explode any max rolls, add a modifier of 1 onto each roll, and then find out the number of successes versus 3.
 In Roll20, this would be <code>/roll 4d6!+1>3</code>.
+The one big catch is if you use the success operator then every dice specified in the roll must be a success check.

 <div class='diceroller'>/roll 4d6!+1>3</div>